Average Office Size: How Much Square Feet per Employee Do You Need?

 Companies that master this approach typically reduce their office footprint by 30–40% - while keeping employee satisfaction high.

-How Technology Helps You Maximize Every Office Square Foot
+What Technology Helps Organizations Maximize Office Space?

 Even the most carefully designed office layout can’t reach its full potential without the right tools to manage it.
 That’s where workspace management software like YAROOMS comes in, turning square footage data into actionable insights.